-- A quarterly report to the RLTC focusing on agency progress towards implementing the projects, activities and actions set out in the supporting implementation plans, as reported by each lead agency. - An Annual Monitoring Report, required by section 182(1) of the LTA 1998, which documents implementation progress, as well as some 100 indicators to measure progress towards achieving the outcomes sought by the strategy.
+- A quarterly report to the RLTC focusing on agency progress towards implementing the projects, activities and actions set out in the supporting implementation plans, as reported by each lead agency. - An Annual Monitoring Report, required by section 182(1) of the Land Transport Act 1998, which documents implementation progress, as well as some 100 indicators to measure progress towards achieving the outcomes and related targets sought by the strategy.
 The Annual Monitoring Report will be completed by 30 September each year, reported to the RLTC and made publicly available.